Minnesota–Wisconsin football rivalry: Slab of Bacon

 The rivalry's first trophy was the "Slab of Bacon", in use from 1930 to 1943.
 Created by R. B. Fouch of Minneapolis, it is a piece of black walnut wood with a football at the center bearing a letter that becomes "M" or "W" depending on which way the trophy is hung.
-The word "BACON" is carved at both ends, implying that the winner has "brought home the bacon."
+The word "BACON" is carved at both ends, implying that the winner has "brought home the bacon".
 The trophy's tenure ended when Minnesota's 1943 victory in Minnesota led to the fans rushing the field.
-Wisconsin student Peg Watrous was to bring the trophy to a Minnesota representative after the game, but could not find her in the commotion, and subsequently lost track of the "bacon".
+Wisconsin student Peg Watrous was to bring the trophy to a Minnesota representative after the game, but the representative could not find her in the commotion, and subsequently lost track of the "bacon".
 Reportedly, the trophy was sent to Minnesota's locker room, but coach George Hauser refused it, suggesting such traditions be held off until after World War II.
-It was subsequently lost; a new trophy, "Paul Bunyan's Axe", was introduced in 1948.
+It was subsequently lost for many years, and so a new trophy, "Paul Bunyan's Axe", was introduced in 1948.

-The trophy was "lost" for over 50 years.
+The "Slab of Bacon" trophy remained lost for over 50 years.
 In 1992, Wisconsin coach Barry Alvarez joked that "we took home the bacon, and kept it."
-In 1994, Wisconsin intern Will Roleson found it in an old storage closet at Camp Randall Stadium.
+In 1994, Wisconsin intern Will Roleson found it in a storage closet at Camp Randall Stadium.
 It had evidently been maintained for some time, as game scores through 1970 were painted on the back.
 It is now displayed at the Camp Randall Stadium football offices.